Data Processing

 A CDP allows you to identify both trends in your user cohort and the habits and actions of individual users.
 In conjunction with mobile data attribution, CDPs are a powerful tool for building an accurate profile of your customers and figuring out exactly what they want – so that you can adjust your products and services accordingly.

-There are two types of protection you should consider when deciding on a platform to host your customer data.
+You should consider two types of protection when deciding on a platform to host your customer data.

 The first is the integrity of the data: it should be protected against accidental loss, deletion, or corruption.